List of animation studios owned by the Walt Disney Company: Projects

-Disney Animation Canada

 Walt Disney Animation Canada, Inc. (WDAC) was a Canadian animation production company and subsidiary of Disney Television Animation.

 Walt Disney Animation Canada was opened in January 1996 to tap Canada's animator pool and produce direct-to-video.
 Industry Canada rules were dispensed by the Canadian Government with a multi-year commitment from Disney for the company.

 WDAC produced in 1997 Beauty and the Beast: The Enchanted Christmas then worked with Australia and Japan subcontractors on Pocahontas II: Journey to a New World.
 In fall 1999, Animation Canada stopped work on Peter and Jane, a Peter Pan sequel original designed as its first theatrical release but was changed to a video release.
 In Spring 2000, due to weak financial performance, Animation Canada was closed.
-With Canada's closure, work on Peter and Jane was moved to the Australia and Japan units.
+With Canada's closure, work on Peter and Jane was moved to the Australia unit.